NotePlan/plugins/shared.AI/README.md

 See [CHANGELOG](https://github.com/NotePlan/plugins/blob/main/shared.AI/CHANGELOG.md) for latest updates/changes to this plugin.

 ## About This Plugin

 **NotePlan AI** is a plugin designed to facilitate a number of AI related tasks using the OpenAI text-to-AI API.

 In its initial stage, the plugin serves as a research assistant; designed to help you learn more about any subject you wish.

 ### Getting Started

-To get started, you'll first need to go to the [OpenAI website](https://openai.com/api/) and sign up for an account.
+1. Set up an OpenAI account: To get started, you'll first need to go to the [OpenAI website](https://openai.com/api/) and sign up for an account.

+2. Set up OpenAI billing information: In order to make requests and get responses from OpenAI, you have to have a credit card on file.
+Using OpenAI is [incredibly inexpensive](https://openai.com/pricing), but they do require a credit card to be on file before you can call their servers for information.
+You can do that here: [Billing Overview](https://platform.openai.com/account/billing/overview).
+Click on "Set up paid account" and put in your billing information.

-Once your account has been created, you'll need to access your [API Keys page](https://beta.openai.com/account/api-keys) and click on "+ Create new Secret Key".
-This API key should be saved in a secure location since you will not be able to see it again after you leave the page.
-Copy this key to your clipboard.
+3. Get an OpenAI API key: Once your account has been created and your billing info set up, you'll need to get an API key.
+Go to the [API Keys page](https://beta.openai.com/account/api-keys) page and click on "+ Create new Secret Key".

+>***IMPORTANT:*** This API key should be saved in a secure location since you will not be able to see it again after you leave the page.
+Copy this key to your clipboard using the button on the right side of the key.

+### On the Mac

-In NotePlan, open the NotePlan AI Preferences page and add the API Key in the first field and save.
+In NotePlan, open the NotePlan AI Preferences page, go to Plugins, "NotePlan AI", and add the API Key in the first field and save.
 Feel free to adjust any other settings in here at this time (though you may wish to start with them at the default values).

+### On iPhone/iPad

+See the instructions below for the command `/Update settings/preferences`

 That's it!
-You can now use the commands in the following section.
+With your API key safely in the preferences, you can now use all the commands in the following section.

 **A note regarding costs**

 *Using the OpenAI API is not free.* Fortunately, it is extremely cost effective and does provide a number of tools to help you self-moderate the amount you spend on the service.
 There is no monthly charge.
 Rather, you pay per 1000 tokens used.

 >**Example**:
 A search for "Tell me about the planet Mercury" with the max_tokens target set to 1,000 tokens (words more-or-less) will cost approximately $0.02 using OpenAI's (most expensive) models -- daVinci or chatGPT.